 The stages of the waterfall method are:

 Agile is the second methodology, and it involves sprints.
 Sprints are short cycles about how to complete a project.
 Sprints require constant testing and communication among project teams, customers, and executives.
 This helps you determine what is successful and what is not.
 Then you can make appropriate adjustments until the desired outcome is achieved.
 Businesses prefer agile over the waterfall because they can respond quickly to any abrupt changes.

 Agile is the second methodology, and it involves sprints.

 The stages of the Agile method are:

 - Inputs from executives, team, customers, and users followed by

 - Sprint Planning Meeting

 - Scrum Master

 - Sprint retrospective

-The creation of technical documentation requires thorough planning.
+In conclusion, the creation of technical documentation requires thorough planning.
 No matter who you are, whether that is an expert or a novice if you do not know or understand all the key aspects of developing technical documentation, you will not produce high-quality material that helps users improve the success of your business.
-Whether many believe they can do it on their own or some have no choice, having technical writers will ensure every message is communicated how it’s supposed to be clear and simple.
+Lots of people believe they can create their own documentation, but it is no easy task.
+However, our technical writers have years of experience in communicating clear and simple messages.